manuelsilverio/DeepRL-single-agent-banana-collector/README.md

 ## Udacity project for garbage collector using Unity ML agents

 ### Project description

-training an agent using Deep Q networks to navigate (and collect bananas!) in a large, square world.
+Training an agent using Deep Q networks to navigate (and collect bananas!) in a large, square world.

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.